michel-kraemer/gradle-download-task/README.md

   better.
 Also, it improves compatibility with Gradle 5.x, where all tasks have a `timeout` property by default.
 * The `credentials` property has been removed.
-The same applies to the possibility to pass instances of Apache HttpClient's `AuthScheme` to the `authScheme` property.
+The same applies to the possibility to pass instances of Apache HttpClient’s `AuthScheme` to the `authScheme` property.
 The strings `Basic` and `Digest` are now the only accepted values.
 There is no replacement.
 If you need this functionality, please file an issue.